Agathe48/robot_mission_3/README.md

 #### The deliberate method

 The `deliberate` method returns a list of actions called `list_possible_actions`, in the order of preference for the agent.
-Only one will be executed by the model, the first one which can be executed.
+Only one will be executed by the model, the first of the list which can be executed.

-The actions has been defined in `tools_constants` by strings.
+The actions have been defined in `tools_constants` by strings.
 Here is the full list:
 - `ACT_TRANSFORM`, to transform two wastes in a waste from the superior color
 - `ACT_PICK_UP`, to pick up a waste
 - `ACT_DROP`, to drop a tranformed waste